-THIS SERIES: HOW TO LIVE IN REST
+THIS SERIES: HOW TO FIND REST IN THE LORD

 Friends, on the other hand, get to partner in the process, to work with, rather than for, another.
 Good friends value relationship over activity, intimacy over performance.
 Good friends love to just be with each other.
 Good relationships take time.

 Amazingly, God offers us friendship: the opportunity to spend time in His presence, to show us what He is doing, and invite us into partnership with Him.
 He wants us to know Him, to hear His ‘heartbeat’, and for us to share ourselves with Him.

 But often we settle for servanthood instead, and our Christian walk becomes a list of things we should do to please the Lord.
 We can talk at Him, but never really be with Him.
 We can rush into His presence with our shopping list of requests, we can make our declarations, and quote scriptures to Him; and there’s nothing wrong with any of that, except we can do all of those things and never actually be present to Him.
 We can turn up for every possible meeting or event, serve on a host of ministry teams or even be in church leadership, and never learn to live in His love.

 Let’s carve out time to spend time in His presence; to be really quiet and just be with Him, to listen and catch His heartbeat.
 And let’s ditch some of the stuff which keeps us from hanging out with Him.
 It takes time to be intimate.

 We have a personal invitation to live in the Father’s love, and then to let that river of love flow out to touch everyone around us.
 The Holy Spirit, the great Enabler, has been given to us to empower us to live this life of love.

 And if you feel far from God at the moment, the following pages may help:

 Not only were we made for relationship with God, we were also created to fellowship with other people.